JacobHilbert/file_tree/README.md

     - for the other nodes...
         - all of them, it takes no time time to rule the others out
     - compare the paths
-        - and the last children's formatting rule, which may cause an exception: ignore it
+        - and the last children's formatting rule, which may cause an exception, ignore it
     - format accordingly
     - run through the current node children
         - add "tees".
 More of a Korean /a/ though.